 Asset allocation differs by plan based upon the plan's Benefit Obligation to participants, as well as the results of asset and liability studies that are conducted for each plan and in consideration of our future cash flow needs.
-Professional money management firms manage plan assets and we engage consultants in the U.K. and The Netherlands to assist in evaluation of these activities.
+Professional money management firms manage plan assets and we engage consultants in the U.K. to assist in evaluation of these activities.
 The assets of the U.K. plans are overseen by a group of Trustees who review the investment strategy, asset allocation and fund selection.
 These assets are passively managed as they are invested in index funds that attempt to match the performance of the specified benchmark index.
-The assets of The Netherlands plan are independently managed by an outside service provider.